lux-sprwhk/limnl-app/docs/DEVELOPMENT.md

 2. **Create a new dream**:
    - Click "New Dream" button
    - Fill in form (Date, Title, Content, Sleep Quality)
-   - Mark as recurring or lucid if applicable
    - Optionally click "Generate" next to title (requires LLM)
    - Click "Save Dream"
 3. **Search dreams**: Use search box to filter by keywords